Have You Been Unfairly Dismissed? (2021 Update)

 If you were dismissed from your job in a harsh, unjust or unreasonable way, you might have been unfairly dismissed.
 If this is the case, your employer might be required to reinstate or compensate you.
 The Fair Work Commission is Australia’s national workplace relations tribunal and deals with cases relating to unfair dismissal.
-It is important to understand that only a Member of the Fair Work Commission can decide whether you have been unfairly dismissed.
 Here, we’ll discuss what unfair dismissal is and how to know when you can make a claim.

 To be eligible to make a claim, you must meet the following: